Skip to main content

 In mid-2022, a second phase of the Greenwich Builds programme was announced, adding a further 1,000 homes to the original target.

 Most of what we're building will be homes for families, as demand for these on our waiting list is high.
 One in ten homes will be wheelchair-adapted.
 Some of the sites we’ve identified may prove to be unsuitable for building homes, so the actual number may vary.
-You can see a full list of locations here.
+You can see a full list of locations on our where we're building page.

 On top of this, we are working with housing associations, developers and Meridian Home Start (a community benefit society set up by the council) to create hundreds of additional homes for local people to be let at social or genuinely affordable rents.